-Any order authorizing the continued nonsecure custody of a juvenile who is alleged to be abused, neglected, or dependent shall include findings as to whether reasonable efforts have been made to prevent or eliminate the need for placement of the juvenile in custody and may provide for services or other efforts aimed at returning the juvenile promptly to a safe home.
+(h) Any order authorizing the continued nonsecure custody of a juvenile who is alleged to be abused, neglected, or dependent shall include findings as to whether reasonable efforts have been made to prevent or eliminate the need for placement of the juvenile in custody and may provide for services or other efforts aimed at returning the juvenile promptly to a safe home.
 A finding that reasonable efforts have not been made shall not preclude the entry of an order authorizing continued nonsecure custody when the court finds that continued nonsecure custody is necessary for the protection of the juvenile.
 Where efforts to prevent the need for the juvenile's placement were precluded by an immediate threat of harm to the juvenile, the court may find that the placement of the juvenile in the absence of such efforts was reasonable.
 If the court finds through written findings of fact that efforts to eliminate the need for placement of the juvenile in custody clearly would be futile or would be inconsistent with the juvenile's safety and need for a safe, permanent home within a reasonable period of time, then the court shall specify in its order that reunification efforts are not required or order that reunification efforts cease.

-- (i) At each hearing to determine the need for continued nonsecure custody, the court shall: - (1) Inquire as to the identity and location of any missing parent.
+- At each hearing to determine the need for continued nonsecure custody, the (i) court shall: - (1) Inquire as to the identity and location of any missing parent.
 The court shall include findings as to the efforts undertaken to locate the missing parent and to serve that parent.
-The order may provide for specific efforts aimed at determining the identity and location of any missing parent; - Inquire as to whether a relative of the juvenile is willing and able to provide proper care and supervision of the juvenile in a safe home.
-If the court finds that the relative is willing and able to provide proper care and supervision in a safe home, then the court shall order temporary placement of the juvenile with the relative-relative unless the court finds that the placement is contrary to the best interests of the juvenile.
-Prior to placement In placing a juvenile in nonsecure custody under this section, the court shall first consider any federal law that may apply.
-Placement of a juvenile with a relative outside of this State, the placement State must be in accordance with the Interstate Compact on the Placement of Children; and - (3) Inquire as to whether there are other juveniles remaining in the home from which the juvenile was removed and, if there are, inquire as to the specific findings of the investigation conducted under G.S.
+The order may provide for specific efforts aimed at determining the identity and location of any missing - (2) Inquire as to whether a relative of the juvenile is willing and able to provide proper care and supervision of the juvenile in a safe home.
+If the court finds that the relative is willing and able to provide proper care and supervision in a safe home, then the court shall order temporary placement of the juvenile with the relative. relative unless the court finds that placement with the relative would be contrary to the best interests of the juvenile.
+Prior to placement-In placing a juvenile in nonsecure custody under this section, the court shall consider the Indian Child Welfare Act, Pub.
+L. No. 95-608, 25 U.S.C. §§ 1901, et seq., as amended, and the Howard M. Metzenbaum Multiethnic Placement Act of 1994, Pub.
+L. No. 103-382, 108 Stat.
+4056, as amended, as they may apply.
+Placement of a juvenile with a relative outside of this State, the placement-State must be in accordance with the Interstate Compact on the Placement of Children: and - Inquire as to whether there are other juveniles remaining in the home (3) from which the juvenile was removed and, if there are, inquire as to the specific findings of the investigation conducted under G.S.
 7A-544 and any actions taken or services provided by the Director for the protection of the other juveniles."